Valdorff/rp-thoughts/rpl_staking/research.md

     - This is a wild card that is hard to estimate
     - Let's guess 500 LEB8s entering at 12% = 1440 ETH, or $2.7M
       - 920 such LEB8s would put us at even buy and sell pressure
+- There may be new buying from folks to maximize yield.
+Similar to how we have some potential sensitives that may reduce RPL exposure to maximize yield (since their rewards decrease at their current allocation), we will  also have some potential sensitives that may _increase_ RPL exposure to maximize yield (since their rewards increase at their current allocation).
+This effect is completely ignored for this analysis, and would be a pure benefit.
 - There may be new buying due to increased trust from alignment
   - Likely a small effect isolated to some existing NOs -- it takes involvement to even notice this
 - With these estimates, we'd be looking at 1.2k ETH of sell pressure (about $2.3M) over the 6 month transition period.

 ### Liquid RPL trends
 As a sanity check, we can look into our expectation that RPL-heavy NOs tend to value APR less by